intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <backup_repiref>`]

+.. _coarsely_repisbs:

- * Write down coarsely how to reproduce the issue.
+* Write down coarsely how to reproduce the issue on a freshly booted system in a straightforward way you can easily reproduce.

+ [:ref:`details <coarsely_repiref>`]

  * Ensure your system does not enhance its kernels by building additional kernel modules on-the-fly, which solutions like DKMS might be doing locally